oobecomau/desktop.gov.au/docs/blueprint/client-devices.md

 - General Availability – General Availability Channel receives feature update annually and is designed for the broad population of general-purpose devices within an organisation.
 The General Availability Channel is the default servicing channel for all Windows 10 and 11 devices with the exception of Long Term Servicing Channel (LTSC) release of Windows 10/11 Enterprise.
 - Long-Term Servicing Channel – Long-Term Servicing Channel (LTSC) receives releases much more gradually (expected every 2 - 3 years) and is designed for special purpose devices such as those used in Point of Sale (POS) systems or controlling factory or medical equipment, and those machines without Microsoft Office.
 Additionally, a number of applications are not supported on LTSC Windows devices, for example Microsoft Edge, Microsoft Store, and Microsoft Mail, amongst others.

-Operating System Design Decisions for all agencies and implementation types.
+Operating System Design Decisions for all organisations and implementation types.

 Decision Point | Design Decision | Justification
 --- | --- | ---